 How to extract version information using the Windows API

 The Windows API provides a method to extract version information from an executable file.
-The API is rather archane and some knowledge of how version information is stored in an executable file is helpful.
+The API is rather archane and some knowledge of how version information is stored in an executable file helps to understand how to use it

 This article starts with a brief overview of how version information is laid out in a file.
 It then goes on to develop some code that tests whether version information is present and extracts it if so.
 We then wrap the code up in a class before finally looking at some of the limitations of the approach we have taken.